fomightez/photo2GPS/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fomightez/photo2GPS/master?urlpath=lab/tree/index.ipynb)

 Click the `launch binder` badge to spin up an environment set up to make it easy to extract GPS coordinates from photo metadata.
-(At the present time, this is best run in Firefox in order to make download of the data easier.
-Instructions for accomplishing the download are included for working in Chrome as well.)